-Dialysis or kidney transplant – which is right for me?
+Dialysis vs kidney transplant – which is right for me?

 Dialysis and kidney transplantation are the treatment for advanced stage of kidney failure.
 Kidney transplantation is for end stage renal disease and should have a family donor for replacement.
 Dialysis is the process of taking care of your failure kidney and removes the fluid and waste products.
 Patients have multiple restrictions when on regular dialysis sessions.
 After transplantation of the kidney most patients feel active and resume doing the routine work.